roachhd/roachhd.github.io/_posts/2014-12-15-your-memory.md

 ---

-###### How It Works and How to Improve It
+######How It Works and How to Improve It

-Your Memory by Kenneth L Higbee has a balance between layman techniques and scientific research.
+The book, Your Memory by Kenneth L Higbee, has a balance between layman techniques and scientific research.
 Higbee himself is fascinated with the area of memory and follows many of the newly developed techniques to improve it.
 He's also a psychologist whose area of study is in memory.